EvolvedWeb/evowc/UPDATELOG.md

 * Updated EvoElement.js to handle #36 changes
 * Resolves #10 - Supporting `:checked` in addition to `:value`
 * Updated the README to include a link to the Evo Slack Workspace.
+* Updated the feature compare list
+* Added NoShadowElement.html to test the failings of bug 17.
+Still needs to be fixed.
 * Updated version to 0.6.0

 ## Version 0.5.0 - 2023-08-05 - *** REWROTE EVERYTHING - Breaking Changes ***